AuroraCaelum/TakasakiInfo/README.md

 # LoveLiveTerm-MultiLang
 - Multilanguage Dataset of the terms related to Love Live Series.
 - It provides Japanese/Romanization/Korean translation of the song title, and the release date and YouTube link of each song.
   - However, the YouTube link is only available for songs that have been officially released as streaming.
+For songs without streaming, it is filled with ```NA```.

 ## Before Starting
 - All data is based on the information on the official site or official music streaming service.